JohnHCarlson/JimmyBot/README.md

 ### Music Module

-The music module is Jamie's most used feature.
+The music module is Jimmy's most used feature.
 The module currently supports searching and links of videos and songs from YouTube and links from other music streaming services such as Spotify, SoundCloud, and Twitch.

 Commands include: